pods-framework/pods-code-library/tutorial/learning-from-new-tutorials-section.md

     "title": "Learning From The New Tutorials Section", "excerpt": "Code and strategies used in the tutorials section redesign you can use to help display custom post types and custom taxonomies in your WordPress theme.", "author": "Josh Pollock",
-     "tutorial_type": "Advanced", "Using Custom Taxonomies", "Using Pods In Themes", "Choosing Content Types", "Getting Started", "Using Pods Pages", }
+    "tutorial_type": "Advanced", "Using Custom Taxonomies", "Using Pods In Themes", "Choosing Content Types", "Getting Started", "Using Pods Pages", "_yoast_wpseo_title": "Learning From The New Tutorials Section - Pods Framework", "_yoast_wpseo_metadesc": "Code and strategies used in the tutorials section redesign you can use to help display custom post types and custom taxonomies in your WordPress theme.", }
 </script>